 Our brandmark (logo) is the most important graphic element used to identify the school and must be used on all official material coming from UTSOA.

 In order to command full attention and maintain visual integrity, the UTSOA brandmark must have a minimum amount of clear space equal to the height of the shield around it in all applications.
 See example below.
 The brandmark should not appear to be crowded by other elements.

 The UTSOA brandmark should never be reduced to a linear shape, surrounded by an outline, stretched, extended, or manipulated in any way.
 Brandmarks may only be reproduced in the proportions, formats, and colors specified below.
 No distortions or modifications of the brand are permitted.

-The nomenclature of the following configuration titles was formulated by the university and is used throughout the official style guide.
-For other configurations, refer to page 25 of the style guide.
+The nomenclature of the following configuration titles was formulated by the university.

 For downloadable files, click the text names under "Description of Use."